melodi-lab/gmtk/README.txt

 7) Do a 'make depend' once again.

+8) Do 'make' and it should compile (if you are running on a 2-core box, do 'make -j 2' under gnumake to compile faster).

-8) Do 'make' and it should compile.
-If you are running on cygwin do 'make -DANSI=' to turn off the ansi compatibility which is needed on that platform.
+   If you are running on cygwin do 'make ANSI=' to turn off the ansi compatibility which is needed on that platform.

+   If you wish to make static binaries (i.e., ones that do not depend on any shared libraries), do 'make EXLDFLAGS=-static'

+   You will see an error message about 'lex.yy.c', it is safe to ignore it.

+   You might see an error message about 'ranlib', again safe to ignore.

+   If you wish to compile , then you can run:

+     make MODULES=featureFileIO all

 9) All of the binaries should now live in the subdirectories:

-    ./tksrc -- the main GMTK binaries
+    ./tksrc -- the main GMTK binaries, all start with 'gmtk*'

-    ./featureFileIO -- some observation file tools (pfiles, raw files, etc.)
+    ./featureFileIO -- a set of utilities to manipulate GMTK observation files (which includes pfile, raw
+                   binary, ascii, and HTK files).
+These can be useful for preparing GMTK input observation files.

 10) enjoy!!

+	-- Jeff Bilmes
+        -- gmtk-users@ssli.ee.washington.edu

 ======================================================================
 ======================================================================